seemoo-lab/CellGuard/CapturePacketsTweak/README.md

-# CaptureCells
+# CapturePackets

-An iOS tweak which captures the cellular base stations you've connected to and provides a TCP interface on port 33066 to query them.
+An iOS tweak which captures the packets iOS and your iPhone's baseband exchange and provides a TCP interface on port 33067 to query them.
+It supports iPhones with Qualcomm (QMI) and Intel (ARI) modems.

 iOS Versions: 14.0 - 16.4

-TCP Port: 33066

 ## Building